Water Heater Repair vs. Replacement

 How Does It Work?

 Although important to your home, modern water heaters are surprisingly simple.
 The two main parts are the drum that holds the water and a heating device.
 An internal thermostat controls the temperature to a range appropriate for your home, and a tube feeds cold water from your water system into the bottom of the tank.
 As the water warms up, the hot water at the bottom rises and is distributed to your faucets and appliances.
+Wish to learn more?
+Give your Orange County, California plumbers a call today, we’d be happy to help answer any water heater questions you may have!

 Common Problems with Water Heaters